 Image source: Urban Front

 Often overlooked but as much a key part of a renovation as larger elements, don’t forget about your windows and doors.
-Security tends to be a main concern when choosing a front door but there’s a huge array of styles and materials available, ranging from beautifully grained timbers and oversized hardware, to glossy lacquers and textured metal, such as this bronze door by Urban Front.
+Security tends to be a main concern when choosing a front door, but there’s a huge array of styles and materials available, ranging from beautifully grained timbers and oversized hardware, to glossy lacquers and textured metal, such as the bronze door by Urban Front above.
 Similarly, white gloss isn’t the only option for the woodwork around your windows, so think about trying soft neutrals, such as sage green and grey, on the exterior, with a paint shade on the interior that complements your room’s décor.